laijupjoy/MySQL-kafka-S3-Redshift-pipeline/README.md

 ## MySQL Kafka S3 Redshift Pipeline
 The MySQL Kafka S3 Redshift Pipeline enables real-time data transfer from MySQL to Redshift.
-Leveraging Kafka for streaming, S3 for storage, and Redshift for analytics, it ensures efficient, scalab! le, and seamless Data integration.
+Leveraging Kafka for streaming, S3 for storage, and Redshift for analytics, it ensures efficient, scalable, and seamless Data integration.

 ## Architecture